tanmaysachan/tanmaysachan/README.md

-### Hello world!
+### Hello world! 😀

 My name is Tanmay, and I'm an undergrad at IIIT-H.
-I like everything from Machine learning to systems programming, except frontend development, which I despise.
+I like everything from Machine learning to systems programming, except frontend development, which I despise 🤢.

-Current interests/stuff I'm working on:
+👾 Current interests/stuff I'm working on:

 - Rust
 - Functional Programming